minoa-lang/reference/src/items/functions.md

 ```

 `export` functions define a function which can be imported and called by external code.

-They can also still be called by any code importing these functions.
+They cannot be accessed from any code importing the function using a [`use` item].

 All `export` functions are always publically visible (`pub`).